-There is a new wave of cancer cognoscenti – empowered patients who are fearlessly getting to grips with the swings and roundabouts of Krebs cycle to try and fix the mess they’re in.
+There is a new wave of cancer cognoscenti – empowered patients who are fearlessly getting to grips with the swings and roundabouts of Krebs cycle to improve their chances of survival.
 The metabolic approach to cancer allows us to take an active role in our own cancer care.
 There are many routes into this new territory but Jane McLelland’s ground-breaking ‘metro map’ is leading the way, providing new inspiration for patients with advanced cancer.

 It’s good to see people looking beyond what the NHS currently offers but metabolic pathways are complex, and they don’t always work according to the text book.
 Controlling nutrient delivery to tumour cells is complex, and there is a risk that in trying to starve your cancer you may accidentally disable some of the ways your body is trying to heal you.

 On the other hand, those of us who have had cancer know we would try anything to get rid of it.
 That includes enduring a level of suffering and a lower level of health for a time.
 This is the theory behind chemo- and radiotherapy: they’re not healthy or restorative, they offer the hope of killing dangerous cells and they come with a whole load of unpleasant side effects and carry risk of death.
 So if avoiding some key nutrients can do a similar job, or make treatment work better, we’d be mad not to try.